 Tomaso Marchesi sailed on this ship.
 It was built at Blackwall on the Thames as the company's second auxiliary steamer for the Australian trade and launched in 1867.
 She was a barque, with a service speed of 9 knots, and 2342 registered tonnage.
 A ‘barque’ has at least 3 masts, all of which have square sails except the mizzen (aft) mast.
-She could carry 363 passengers, the greatest number being recorded for voyage was 287, arriving in December 1871.
-She replaced the " London", which sank after foundering in the Bay of Biscay with the loss of 230 lives on only her third voyage to Australia.
+She could carry 363 passengers, and the greatest number recorded for a voyage was 287, arriving in December 1871.
+Somersetshire replaced the " London", which sank after foundering in the Bay of Biscay with the loss of 230 lives on only her third voyage to Australia.

 The "Somersetshire" was the first steamer in the Australian trade to be equipped with more efficient compound steam engines, and one of the first steamers to establish a regular direct service from London to Melbourne, averaging under 60 days on the run from Plymouth to Melbourne.
 On early voyages she worked outwards via the Cape of Good Hope, with occasional calls at Cape Town, and returned via Cape Horn.
-Following the Suez Canal opening in 1869, return voyages were made via Suez.
+Following the opening of the Suez Canal in 1869, return voyages were made via Suez.
 She was withdrawn after making a final voyage for her original owners in July 1880, although two subsequent voyages were possibly made from Liverpool under different ownership, before she was sold in 1885 for conversion into the sailing vessel “Prince Edward.”

 Salvatore Adolfo Marchesi sailed on this ship which arrived in Melbourne on 28 March 1876.
 She was built and registered in London in 1871 by Wigram's at Blackwall.
-She was an iron single screw barque, with a gross t onnage of 2,289 tons, p ropelled by a 300 horsepower steam engine.
+She was an iron single screw barque, with a gross tonnage of 2,289 tons, propelled by a 300 horsepower steam engine.
 Her dimensions were, 286ft long and 39ft beam.
 Her master was Captain F. Anderson.
 In 1880 she did two return voyages to Lyttleton via the Cape of Good Hope from London, for Shaw Savill & Co. who later became Shaw Savill & Albion.

 Emigrants to England including Federico Marchesi.

 One of the first Poschiavini in England was Antonio Fanconi in 1850, followed by Giovanni Compagnoni, a pastrycook who had learned his art in France.
 Perhaps the most important however, was Hans Semadeni, who had worked in Italy and Australia.
 After a short time in London familiarizing himself with language and customs, he established what became a very successful pasticceria at Brighton.
 In the twenty years from 1868 to the 1888, more than three hundred Poschiavini came to England and Scotland.
 Semadeni himself had directly assisted forty of his compatriots, and so he may perhaps justifiably be regarded as the father of the emigration to England.
-Swiss Café’s opened on many towns along the South Coast particularly, and became very well known amongst the gentry for their fine pastries.
+Swiss Café’s opened in many towns along the South Coast particularly, and became very well known amongst the gentry for their fine pastries.

 Federico Marchesi (1839 – 1922), was the eldest son of Giuseppe and Anna Maria Marchesi (née Gaigher).
 He went to Australia to seek his fortune, marrying an Australian lady Elizabeth Claxton.
 Three of his brothers followed him, but they all returned to Switzerland in due course, except Salvatore Adolfo (known as ‘Dolf’) who remained in Bendigo, near Melbourne, marrying Elizabeth Ann Hester.